National Union Committee: Arrest and deportation

 The NUC successfully orchestrated a number of general strikes and demonstrations in the country to push for its demands.
 In March 1956, British Foreign Secretary Selwyn Lloyd was visiting Bahrain.
-Crowds of protesters lined the streets to shout anti-British slogans and threw sand at stones at the Foreign Secretary's entourage.
+Crowds of protesters lined the streets to shout anti-British slogans and threw sand and stones at the Foreign Secretary's entourage.
 A number of crew members, including a stewardess, were left injured.
 Abdulrahman Al Bakir, the secretary of the NUC, was among the leaders of the demonstrations.
 He was asked to leave the country after the incident for an extended stay abroad, and departed to Egypt.
 Al Bakir returned to Bahrain September 1956.

 In October 1956, the NUC called for strikes and demonstrations against the Israeli-Anglo-French attack on Egypt in the Suez Campaign.
 This led to days of violence in Bahrain.
 In November, the ruler Shaikh Salman bin Hamad Al Khalifa, ordered the arrest of the NUC leaders, accusing Al Bakir, Al Shamlan and Aliwat of attempting to take his life.
 A specially set up court in Budaiya made up of three judges (all members of the ruling Al Khalifa family) tried the men and found them guilty.
 They were sentenced to 14 years at a prison located outside of Bahrain, in Saint Helena.

 In June 1961 the three prisoners were released from Saint Helena after a successful habeas corpus action, and were later paid financial compensation from the British government.